vasatdan/Advanced-Similarity-Metrics-for-IP-Flow-Data-Analytics/README.md

 ### Evaluation
 The script `knn_vnat.py` computes classification scores on test set of the VNAT dataset.

+## Novelty detection
+All the scripts for novelty detection are presented in the `novelty` folder:
+- `novelty_LOF.py` - performs the evaluation of the Local Outlier Factor method;
+- `RBDA.py` - the custom implementation of the Rank-Based Detection Algorithm;
+- `novelty_RBDA.py` - perform the evaluation of the RBDA method;
+- `novelty_lightgbm_train.py` - performs the hyperparameter optimization and training of the lightgbm models (individual for each novelty scenario and each feature set);
+- `novelty_lightgbm_eval.py` - evaluation of the best lightgbm models trained by the previous script.

+All results are stored in `results/novelty` and lightgbm models are saved in `saved_models/novelty/lightgbm`.

+Obtained results are reported in `novelty/novelty_results.ipynb`.

 ## Accelerating kNN with AP clustering
 The script `kNN_with_ap_clustering_test_scores.py` computes classification scores on test set for chosen kNN parameters and $l_p$-metric - kNN is performed with respect to full training set, set consisting of AP cluster centers and randomly drawn samples.